hederrico/React-Tic-tac-toe/README.md

 # React-Tic-tac-toe
-Tic-tac-toe from React.js tutorial for beggnners.
+Tic-tac-toe from React.js tutorial for beginners.